-(HIST 2220) Examines the origins of Islamic religion and culture, as well as its history and global impact, by employing theological and historical methodologies.
+(HIST 2220, XCOR 3020) Examines the origins of Islamic religion and culture, as well as its history and global impact, by employing theological and historical methodologies.
 All Theology Courses are reading and writing intensive.
-Students may satisfy the Theology six-semester hour Core Curriculum requirement by successfully completing any two Theology Courses.

 Prerequisite: Successful completion of all English/Reading developmental coursework.
-(3, EXP)
+(3, EXPLORATIONS/Faith & Society, EXPLORATIONS/Human Past)